Open daily, dawn until dusk. Free admission. No pets. Access is by water only; fees may apply.

-Charter boat Private boat charters are one of the easiest, though not the cheapest, ways to get to Wassaw Island.
+Charter boat Private boat charters and tours are one of the easiest, though not the cheapest, ways to get to Wassaw Island.

 For a party of up to 6, expect to pay around $300-$400 for a 4-5 hour excursion, or about $100 per hour for longer trips.
-See details of boat charters to Wassaw Island
+See details of boat charters in the Savannah-Tybee area

 Guided tour Full-day guided kayak tours of Wassaw are available, suitable for people with kayaking experience and the physical endurance for a lengthy paddling trip.
-Expect to pay $100-$120 per person.
+Expect to pay $100-$140 per person.
 See details of boat and kayak tours to Wassaw Island

 Kayak rental Alternatively, you can rent kayaks and make the trip yourself.
 Details of Tybee and Savannah area kayak rental companies